How to View Gartner’s Financial Bias in Favor of Large Vendors

 The Ways Gartner Shows a Large Vendor Preference Enumerated

-The ways in which Gartner shows a preference for large vendors is listed below:
+How Gartner shows a preference for large vendors are listed below:

-1. A number of the criteria in the Magic Quadrant explicitly give an advantage to large vendors over smaller vendors.
+1. A number of the criteria in the Magic Quadrant explicitly give an advantage to prominent vendors over smaller vendors.

 2. Gartner prefers software vendors that are diversifying their portfolio and have broad offerings.
 Gartner places “suites” of products into Magic Quadrants, making it impossible for smaller vendors to perform well.
 For example, no Magic Quadrant exists for production planning software.
-If a vendor only made production planning software, how could they ever perform well in a general supply chain planning Magic Quadrant when competing against a suite of software?
-I have also seen buyers make enormous mistakes buying production planning software and demand planning software because the products were part of the suite of a large vendor.
-The supply chain planning Magic Quadrant score led these buyers to complete suites specific software applications in the suite.
+If a vendor only made production planning software, how could they ever perform well in a general supply chain planning Magic Quadrant when competing against a software suite?
+I have also seen buyers make enormous mistakes buying production and demand planning software because the products were part of a large vendor’s suite.
+The supply chain planning Magic Quadrant score led these buyers to complete suites-specific software applications in the suite.
 Gartner may say that these companies should have spent more time and money leveraging Gartner analysts to get a fuller picture of the specific software within the suite.

 3. Gartner sometimes places revenue cutoffs, which exclude many smaller vendors from the Magic Quadrant.
-The revenue cutoff meets the needs of their clients in some cases and reduces the number of companies for which a full analysis must be performed.
+The revenue cutoff sometimes meets their clients’ needs and reduces the number of companies for which a complete analysis must be performed.
 Still, it shows a preference for the larger vendors in a category.
-I know some fantastic software companies that are great software buys, but which have low revenues.
+I know some fantastic software companies with great software buys but low revenues.

 5. Gartner focuses some analytical products on small vendors and emerging technologies (Magic Quadrants are for stable technologies), most notably cool vendors; however, these are not anywhere close to as influential with decision-makers as the Magic Quadrant.
 The most likely explanation for the existence of these types of awards is to maintain the technology advisor services revenue that it receives from smaller vendors.

-6. A vendor can have the lowest quality software and lowest overall support in a software category (as with SAP with the BI Magic Quadrant) and still find itself in the Leader quadrant (although not highly rated in the Leader quadrant) based upon software revenues and vendor size.
+6. A vendor can have the lowest quality software and overall support in a software category (as with SAP with the BI Magic Quadrant) and still find itself in the Leader quadrant (although not highly rated in the Leader quadrant) based on software revenues and vendor size.

-7. As with most of the business media, Gartner writes articles on acquisitions of smaller vendors by larger vendors that are primarily positive.
+7. As with most business media, Gartner writes articles on acquisitions of smaller vendors by more prominent vendors that are primarily positive.
 Gartner essentially writes from the perspective of the acquiring vendor.
-Anti-competitive issues or the reduction in innovation (both of which have repeatedly been demonstrated as the natural consequences of acquisitions in the software area) are not Gartner’s focus.
-I have never read a single report by Gartner on acquisitions that also explains that costs tend to rise while support tends to decline, as the product being acquired tends to stagnate.
-Gartner does not point out to its readers that many acquisitions have nothing to do with acquiring software, but are about acquiring customers and knocking out a competitor.
+Anti-competitive issues or the reduction in innovation (both have repeatedly been demonstrated as the natural consequences of acquisitions in the software area) are not Gartner’s focus.
+I have never read a report by Gartner on acquisitions that also explains that costs tend to rise while support tends to decline, as the acquired product tends to stagnate.
+Gartner does not point out to its readers that many acquisitions have nothing to do with acquiring software but are about acquiring customers and knocking out a competitor.
 For Gartner, size means more financial resources and more stability.
-Either Gartner has an exceedingly simplistic understanding of the broader competitive issues that are brought to the enterprise software area by mergers, or the influence of more significant vendors, so it captures them that expressing a more nuanced analysis is of no interest to them.
-For example, I have written articles stating that it is clearly past the time where the Federal Trade Commission (FTC) investigates SAP for anti-competitive market practices.
+Either Gartner has an exceedingly simplistic understanding of the broader competitive issues brought to the enterprise software area by mergers or the influence of more significant vendors, so it captures them that expressing a more nuanced analysis is of no interest to them.
+For example, I have written articles stating that it is clearly past the time when the Federal Trade Commission (FTC) investigates SAP for anti-competitive market practices.
 I have also provided a large pool of evidence that the FTC could work from to assist in these regards (see the article link).
 However, Gartner will never publish this type of article.

 Reasons for the Large Vendor Bias

-Three main reasons can be reasonably given for Gartner’s large vendor bias.
+Three main reasons can be reasonably given for Gartner’s significant vendor bias.

-1. Large vendors can pay more in consulting fees and for events than smaller vendors.
+1. Large vendors can pay more for consulting fees and events than smaller ones.

-2. Larger vendors can allocate more people to working with Gartner and knowing how to present the vendor’s products to Gartner.
-The book Up and to the Right—which shows software vendors how to get high rankings—is at least some evidence that a high ranking is not based merely upon the quality of a vendor’s software or “vision.”
+2. Larger vendors can allocate more people to work with Gartner and know how to present the vendor’s products to Gartner.
+The book Up and to the Right shows software vendors how to get high rankings—is at least some evidence that a high ranking is not based merely on the quality of a vendor’s software or “vision.”

-3. Most of the smaller software vendors are also much younger than the large software vendors and are not savvy to the analysts’ game.
+3. Most of the smaller software vendors are also much younger than the large ones and are not savvy to the analysts’ game.

 4. Gartner appears to base its research upon the preferences of the large buyers that are its core market, causing it to design its methodologies such that larger vendors perform better, independent of the actual software.

-How much each factor plays into this large vendor bias is unknown and would be difficult to de.
+How much each factor plays into this significant vendor bias is unknown and would be difficult to determine.
 However, for those seeking to adjust the ratings, the main point is that bias occurs and is noticeable.
 Therefore, when reviewing a Gartner report or a Magic Quadrant, it is a logical practice to “adjust” the more significant vendors down from where Gartner has them ranked.
 How much precisely is difficult to say; it’s not a perfect science.
-If Gartner published the specific ratings per criteria, it would be easier to remove the criteria that are unimportant to buyers and more relevant for investors and vice versa.
-However, Gartner does not do that, so all that can be stated reliably is that Gartner overrates the large vendors.
+If Gartner published the specific ratings per criteria, removing the criteria that are unimportant to buyers and more relevant for investors and vice versa would be easier.
+However, Gartner does not do that, so all that can be stated reliably is that Gartner overrates the prominent vendors.
 However, through evolution, humans have developed sense organs that perceive some stimuli and not others.
-Dogs, depending upon the breed, have a nose that is between 1,000 to 10,000 times more powerful than a human’s; however, their eyesight is considerably less powerful.
+Depending upon the breed, dogs have a nose that is between 1,000 to 10,000 times more powerful than a human’s; however, their eyesight is considerably less powerful.
 Bias begins at the sensory organs and reflects what evolution decided to develop for that organism, choosing some capabilities over others.

 Conclusion

 Gartner’s evidence that they are unbiased is simple.
 Trust Gartner.
 Trust that an ombudsman will control all the analysts at Gartner.
-Trust that allowing Gartner to make money off of technology investments, while its analysts can’t lead to unbiased outcomes.
+Trust that allowing Gartner to make money off technology investments while its analysts can’t lead to unbiased outcomes.
 It all comes down to blindly trusting Gartner.

 And the Yankee Group, Aberdeen, Forrester, IDC, and others follow the same approach.
-They are not as prominent as Gartner, but they all refuse to declare who pays them, while at the same time swearing that none of these payments affect how they write about the vendors or their products.
+They are not as prominent as Gartner, but they all refuse to declare who pays them while swearing that none of these payments affect how they write about the vendors or their products.